indeep-singh-2812/Intro-Linked-List/README.md

 # Intro-Linked-List
-Basic introduction to linked List
+In this, we will be only providing the source code to create structure of Linked List which will hold integer value.